andreireanu/vr-apps/ShelfTestVREyeStudio/README.md

 Once you have defined the AOIs of interest you can press ```Scrie Fisier``` (Write File).
 This will create a ```DataAOI.json``` file in the ```\VR Studio\Shelf Pictures``` folder.
 This again creates ```json``` objects which contain the ```ID``` and the ```Raft```(Shelf) information plus 3 metrics computed for each AOI:

-* 1: The number of seconds that the gaze was upon each AOIs
+* 1: The number of seconds that the gaze was upon each AOIs.

-* 2: The duration before the gaze was kept for a whole second on the AOIs
+* 2: The duration before the gaze was kept for a whole second on the AOIs.

-* 3: The number of times the AOI was gazed upon for at least one second
+* 3: The number of times the AOI was gazed upon for at least one second.

 This data is stored as a key in the ```json``` file with the following format: ```AOIX_Y```, where ```X``` represents the AOI (from 1 to 12) and Y represents the metric (from 1 to 3 according to the description above).
 You can also save the AOIs by clicking ```Salveaza AOI``` and load them by clicking ```Incarca AOI```. <br><br>